ErTucci674/ErTucci674/README.md

 countries I have developed effective intercultural communication skills.

 ## My carreer path 👣
-In 2023, I graduated Electronic Engineering.
-During my degree, I developed a solid foundation in coding algorithms and data structure which lead to a change in my career path towards Software Development.
-Hence, I took an online course with Harvard University and carried on some self-studies online on the topic.
+In 2023, I graduated with a first-class honours in Electronic Engineering from University of the West of England.
+I have decided to persue a carreer in Software Development.
+During my degree, I developed a solid foundation in coding algorithms and data structure which have supported my transition to Software Development.
+To continue my learning, I have taken an online course with Harvard University and undertaken some self-directed online studies.

 ## Currently Learning - Online Harvard Course 📖
 I am currently taking an online course in Computer Science with Harvard University.
 The lectures include: